Basic Commands

 Will create a file merged-flash.bin

 with the contents of the other 3 files.
-This file can be later be written to flash with esptool.py write_flash 0x0 merged-flash.bin
+This file can be later written to flash with esptool.py write_flash 0x0 merged-flash.bin

 .